Azure/batch-shipyard/recipes/RemoteFS-NFS/README.md

 ### Commands to create the NFS file server
 After modifying the configuration files as required, then you must create the managed disks as the first step.
 The following assumes the configuration files are in the current working directory.
-This can be done with:
+First all of the managed disks used by the file server must be provisioned:

 ```shell
 SHIPYARD_CONFIGDIR=. ./shipyard fs disks add